django-salesforce/django-salesforce/docs/migrations.rst

     create_model(<model Test>)
     Run this command [Y/n]: n

+All fields managed by Django in SFDC have an explicit parameter ``sf_managed=True`` in ``migrations/*.py`` while in ``models.py`` the right value can be usually recognized from a simple model.
+It could be useful to search for "sf_managged" in migrations files.

 Unimplemented features - caveats
 --------------------------------

-(The implementation is kept simple until usefulness of migrations will be appreciated enough,)
+The implementation is kept simple until usefulness of migrations will be appreciated enough.

 All migration operations are currently implemented without transactions and without any optimization.
 Every field is processed by an individual command.